 Sarah was born in 1979 into a family of musicians, writers, and psychoanalysts.
 She spent her young childhood concocting gibberish sounds and songs around the house, dancing, and playing cello.
 She became enraptured by photography when she was thirteen.
 Small spent her high school years photographing her close friends and her younger red-headed sister, Rachel, wandering the streets of her hometown, Washington DC, equipped with her Pentax K1000.

 After graduating from the Rhode Island School of Design in 2001, Small moved to Williamsburg, Brooklyn, where she currently resides.
-Small’s photography and performances have since appeared in Vogue, LIFE, Rolling Stone, and The New York Times, and have been shown in galleries throughout the United States, as well as in China, Taiwan, Korea, Madrid, Hungary, Germany, France, Italy, Great Britain, Australia, and the Netherlands.
+Small’s photography and performances have since appeared in Vogue, LIFE, Rolling Stone, and The New York Times, The New Yorker, and have been shown in galleries throughout the United States, as well as in China, Taiwan, Korea, Madrid, Hungary, Germany, France, Italy, Great Britain, Australia, and the Netherlands.
 In 2008, Small was named by American Photo Magazine as one of the top 13 emerging photographers working today.